Johnson County Court Records

 • Mental health records

-The Local Government Code § 191.006 further addresses the duty of county clerks to preserve and provide access to records in their custody.
+Local Government Code 191.006 also addresses the county clerk's duty to preserve and provide access to records in their custody.

 Johnson County Criminal Court Records